Jane Damron, Ph.D.

 One Bear Place 97368

-CSS 1302: Speaking for Business and Professional Students
+- CSS 1302: Speech for Business and Professional Students

-Broadly, my research centers on the ways in which relational partners jointly and commutatively navigate periods of stress and transition or the experience of loss.
+Broadly, my research centers on the ways in which relational partners jointly and communicatively navigate periods of stress and transition.
 More specifically, I seek to understand how the concept of social support, or "supportive communication," in close relationships is related to coping and relational quality.
-My current investigations are focused on support adequacy as it relates to the passing of time following romantic partners’ joint experience of loss.
+My most recent investigations are focused on communication between mothers and daughters.

 My overarching goal in teaching is to motivate and facilitate my students' development as critical thinkers and lifetime learners.
 My inspiration and passion for teaching courses related to Interpersonal Communication is directly related to my belief that (a) communication impacts the nature and quality of our relationships, (b) the nature and quality of our relationships impact our overall quality of life, and (c) the discipline of Communication is a gateway through which we can explore the significant role communication plays in the human experience.
 I believe a combination of theory/scholarship and practice/application is key to students' meaningful and effective engagement and training within our discipline.
 I also believe that relationships are critical to the learning context; in my view, it is through cultivating a culture of openness, trust, and discussion that students are empowered to explore new and different ideas and to think critically about a variety of issues.
 It is important to me that my students are active in reading and evaluating recent and high quality academic scholarship, while also being able to make direct and practical applications for their own lives and intended professions.
 My ultimate aim is to prepare and equip my students to be mindful and strategic communicators in a variety of contexts, both professional and personal.